 When leaders strengthen resilience in these areas, the organization emerges stronger, more resourceful, and capable of meeting current and future challenges.
 This collective resilience also strengthens individual resilience, signaling to each member of the organization the importance of incorporating practices that keep them engaged and motivated, and capable of giving their all to what they do – at work and beyond.

-Some leaders are even supporting their people by offering an online resilience program to bolster individual resiliency – thereby helping to reinforce and collectively build a more change-capable, resilient organization.
+Some leaders are even supporting their people by offering access to an online resilience program to bolster individual resiliency – thereby helping to reinforce and collectively build a more change-capable, resilient organization.

 Best Practices from Our Research on Building Resilient Organizations